ExPath: Targeted Pathway Inference for Biological Knowledge Bases via Graph Learning and Explanation: Proposed Method

 In this section, we place our method within the Weisfeiler–Lehman (WL) hierarchy to characterize its expressive power (Details can be found in Appendix \ref{appendix:tools}).
 By proving that our explainer goes beyond the 1-WL limitation, we ensure that the extracted pathways capture higher-order structural patterns, establishing a theoretical upper bound on fidelity and inference ,supporting the empirical results.

 \begin{restatable}{lemma}{exprforexpl}(Expressiveness for explanations).
 When combined with higher expressive models (\emph{e.g.}, it distinguishes more graphs), \explainer can generate more finely differentiated (and potentially more ``faithful'') explanation pathways (subgraphs).
-In contrast, less expressive models merge different graphs into larger equivalence classes, leading to non-unique, less granular explanations. \end{restatable}
+In contrast, a less expressive models merges different graphs into larger equivalence classes, leading to non-unique, less granular explanations. \end{restatable}

-In Appendix \ref{app:proof}, we prove this by showing that the expressiveness of the underlying graph classifier $f$ determines the granularity of equivalence classes, with more expressive models enabling finer distinctions between graphs.
+In Appendix \ref{app:proof}, we prove this by showing that the expressiveness of the underlying a graph classifier $f$ determines the granularity of equivalence classes, with more expressive models enabling finer distinctions between graphs.

 \begin{lemma}[Comparison with k-WL test] For every $k\ge 1$ there are graphs that are distinguishable by \classifier, but not by $k$-WL (and hence not by $k$-WL GNNs). \end{lemma}